-6.2 Statutory Notification
+6.2 Statutory notification

-6.2.1 If an AI fails to comply with an exposure limit or a condition attached to the MA's approval that falls under notifiable event under Rule 7(2), the AI must, pursuant to Rule 7(1), (i) immediately notify the MA of the event; and (ii) provide the MA with any particulars of the event that the MA requests.
-This notification requirement is referred to as the prescribed notification requirement under §81C of the BO.
+6.2.1 If an AI fails to comply with an exposure limit or a condition attached to the MA's approval that falls under notifiable event under Rule 7(2), the AI must, pursuant to Rule 7(1), (i) notify the MA of the event as soon as practicable after the AI is aware of the event or ought to be aware of the event; and (ii) provide the MA with any particulars of the event that the MA requests.

-- 6.2.2 An AI should notify the MA of a notifiable event in writing, to be supported by the following information to the extent available and practical: - which exposure limit or condition under the BELR has been breached: - when the breach started; - how the breach was identified; - what causes the breach: • - whether the breach has been rectified, if so when and how: - what remedial action has been taken by the AI. - 6.2.3 If the information above is not available all at once, it can be provided by batches based on availability. - In terms of timing, once a breach is confirmed, the AI 6.2.4 should notify the HKMA immediately.
-If the AI becomes aware that a breach has likely occurred but it takes time to investigate, it is expected to report the case to the HKMA first and complete its investigation as soon as possible.
+- 6.2.2 An Al should notify the MA of a notifiable event in writing, to be supported by the following information to the extent available and practical: - (a) which exposure limit or condition under the BELR has been breached; - (b) when the breach started; - (c) how the breach was identified; - (d) what causes the breach; - (e) whether the breach has been rectified, if so when and how; - (f) what remedial action has been taken by the Al. - 6.2.3 If the information above is not available all at once, it can be provided by batches based on availability. - 6.2.4 If the AI becomes aware that a breach has likely occurred but it takes time to investigate, it is expected to report the case to the HKMA first and complete its investigation as soon as possible.
 If a breach is eventually confirmed, it should notify the HKMA formally without delay.

-6.3 Remedial Action
+6.3 Remedial action

-- Pursuant to §81A(5) of the BO, an AI must comply with 6.3.1 any provision of the BELR applicable to it.
+6.3.1 Pursuant to §81A(5) of the BO, an AI must comply with any provision of the BELR applicable to it.
 This does not confine to the provisions on exposure limits or conditions that constitute notifiable events.
-If an AI contravenes §81A(5), pursuant to §81B, the MA must enter into discussions for the purposes of determining what remedial action should be taken by the institution to comply with the section, but the MA is not bound by the discussions.
+If an AI contravenes §81A(5), pursuant to §81B, the MA must enter into discussions for the purposes of determining what remedial action should be taken by the AI to comply with the section, but the MA is not bound by the discussions.
 The MA may, after holding such discussions, by notice in writing served on the AI to require it to take the remedial action specified in the notice.
-This is referred to under §81C of the BO as the remedial action requirement. - 6.4 Offence
+This is referred to under §81C of the BO as the remedial action requirement.

+6.4 Offence